Amending Tax Returns: Deadlines, Process, and FAQs

 Can I amend my tax return if I already filed?

 Yes, you can file an amended return as long as you’re within the three-year grace period.
-You can file an amended return thrice for the same tax year.
+You can also significantly amend your return for the same tax year.

 Is it worth amending my tax return?